 Whether or not to conduct business with blacklisted countries depends on the risk appetite of the DNFBPs and VASPs, as blacklisting is suggestive in nature, signalling that such a country should be avoided while conducting business due to their nature of being associated with criminal activities such as money laundering, terrorism financing, and proliferation of weapons of mass destruction and conducting business with them would mean exposing one’s own business with high risk emanating from conducting business with such blacklist countries.

-DNFBPs and VASPs in UAE need to educate themselves on the reasons why certain countries are blacklisted and the reasons why these countries are unable to remove themselves from the blacklist.
-Having information about this shall help DNFPs and VASPs in UAE to formulate and implement AML/CFT and CPF measures that are compliant with UAE federal laws and FATF recommendations and rely on AML solutions specifically designed to address high-risk customers, high-risk countries, and enhanced due diligence measures required.
+DNFBPs and VASPs in the UAE need to educate themselves on the reasons why certain countries are blacklisted and why these countries are unable to remove themselves from the blacklist.
+Having this information helps DNFBPs and VASPs in the UAE formulate and implement AML/CFT and CPF measures that are compliant with UAE federal laws and FATF recommendations, supported by RapidAML specifically designed to address high-risk customers, high-risk countries, and enhanced due diligence requirements

 Purva is a Certified Anti-Money Laundering Specialist (CAMS) and a Lawyer with 5+ years of experience.